 lndex on Censorship and ARTICLE 19 are alarmed by the continuing assault on press freedom in Egypt.
 This week, no less than three cases will come to trial.
 All three represent a serious infringement of the right to free expression.
-It is the culmination
+It is the

-of a year-long campaign of intimidation against journalists and bloggers
+culmination of a year-long campaign of intimidation against journalists and bloggers

 Howaida Taha, al Jazeera journalist, was detained in January 2007, while making a documentary on torture in Egypt.
 Her case comes up on 3 December.
 The documentary was broadcast on al Jazeera in April and has become a significant testimony of the

 violations committed by the country’s security apparatus.
-Ms Taha was sentenced in absentia on the 2 May by al Nozha Felonies Court in Egypt to six months in prison and hard labour under Article 80 and 178 of the penal code, which prohibit ‘acts that
+Ms Taha was sentenced in absentia on the 2 May by al Nozha Felonies Court in Egypt to six months in prison and hard labour under Article 80 and 178 of the penal code, which prohibit ‘acts

-intend to harm national interests’ and ‘possessing and giving pictures and recorded material that undermine the image of the country by presenting material contrary to the reality or presenting inappropriate scenes’.
+that intend to harm national interests’ and ‘possessing and giving pictures and recorded material that undermine the image of the country by presenting material contrary to the reality or presenting inappropriate scenes’.

 On 5 December, Ibrahim Issa, editor-in-chief of al Dustour, will face trial in Algalaa’ Court.
-In September 2007, Issa was charged with publishing reports ‘likely to disturb public security and damage the public interest’ in respect of articles published
+In September 2007, Issa was charged with publishing reports ‘likely to disturb public security and damage the public interest’ in respect of articles

-in al Dustour about President Mubarak’s state of health.
+published in al Dustour about President Mubarak’s state of health.

-The third case will be heard on 8 December and threatens the existence of a number of blogs, news websites, and the websites of local and international human rights organizations – including Ifex, Index on Censorship, and the Arabic Network for Human
+The third case will be heard on 8 December and threatens the existence of a number of blogs, news websites, and the websites of local and international human rights organizations – including Ifex, Index on Censorship, and the Arabic Network for

-insult the President.
+information which insult the President.
 He called for those websites to be blocked.

 Newspaper editor Ibrahim Eissa was sentenced by an Egyptian court to six months hard labor in jail for publishing an article last year about health problems facing Egypt's President Hosni Mubarak.